Iona College Speech, Language, and Hearing Clinic

 Students participating in clinical training at the Iona College Speech & Language Hearing Clinic will receive more than the minimum clinical experiences.

-The Speech and Language Hearing Clinic is committed to:
+The Iona College Speech, Language, and Hearing Clinic is committed to:

 Offering and providing the highest quality of services